DanielMT1997/QuantLab/notebooks/README.md

-This is a file with the notebooks I use
+This is a file with the notebooks I use, with all the projects and tests that I have done with the data